Jonxslays/unkey/CONTRIBUTING.md

 Please read the [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.

-**Note**: Please get your contributions approved by the maintainers of [unkey_sdk](https://github.com/jonxslays/unkey_sdk) or the official [unkey](https://github.com/unkeyed/unkey/) before you start working on them.
+**Note**: Please get your contributions approved by the maintainers of [unkey_sdk](https://github.com/jonxslays/unkey_sdk) or the official [unkey](https://github.com/unkeyed/unkey/) maintainers before you start working on them.
 This will help avoid any conflicts and also help you understand if the contribution is in line with the project goals.
 You can do this by opening an issue with appropriate label and describing your contribution in detail.

 ### You have found a bug

 Please open an issue with the label `bug`.
 To clearly explain the bug, describe it in as much detail as possible.
-Please add the steps-to-reproduce as well.
+Please add the steps to reproduce as well.

 ### You are requesting a new feature